 In contrast, fungible tokens are interchangeable for another token of the same type.
-Examples would be utility tokens, reward tokens, or digital currencies.
+Examples would be utility tokens, reward tokens, or digital currencies like Bitcoin.

 The NFT economy is a vast ecosystem of different types of non-fungible tokens, ranging from the obscure and entertaining to sophisticated digitized versions of real-world assets.

 Let’s have a look at the main categories of crypto collectible items.

 Learn more about NFTs in Episode 35 of The Money Movement: